Mikhail Khodorkovsky: Reactions in Russia and abroad

 Initially news of Khodorkovsky's arrest had a significant effect on the share price of Yukos.
 The Moscow stock market was closed for the first time ever for an hour to ensure stable trading as prices collapsed.
 Russia's currency, the ruble, was also hit as some foreign investors questioned the stability of the Russian market.
 Media reaction in Moscow was almost universally negative in blanket coverage, some of the more enthusiastic pro-business press discussed the end of capitalism, while even the government-owned press criticised the "absurd" method of Khodorkovsky's arrest.

 Yukos moved quickly to replace Khodorkovsky with a Russian-born U.S. citizen, Simon Kukes.
 Kukes, who became the CEO of Yukos, was already an experienced oil executive.

 The U.S. State Department said Khodorkovsky's arrest "raised a number of concerns over the arbitrary use of the judicial system" and was likely to be very damaging to foreign investment in Russia, as it appeared there were "selective" prosecutions occurring against Yukos officials but not against others.

 A week after the arrest, the Prosecutor-General froze Khodorkovsky's shares in Yukos to prevent Khodorkovsky from selling his shares although he retained all the shares' voting rights and received dividends.
 In 2003, Khodorkovsky's shares in Yukos passed to Jacob Rothschild under a deal that they had concluded prior to Khodorkovsky's arrest.

+On 28 June 2005, the Izvestia newspaper published as an advertisement a "letter of the fifty" - "Appeal of cultural figures, scientists, members of the public in connection with the verdict passed on the former leaders of the Yukos Oil Company", expressing support for the guilty verdict.
+The authors of the letter expressed dissatisfaction with the fact that "the voices of those who doubt the fairness of the decisions made sounded with renewed vigor", and the discussion of the verdict, in their opinion, "has the character of discrediting the entire judicial system, the state, and society and calls into question the foundations of law and order in the country".
+On 11 September 2009, four years after the publication of the "letter of the fifty", the famous figure skater Irina Rodnina stated that she did not put her signature under this letter and condemned the very form of such an appeal.
+Another of the signatories, Anastasia Volochkova, on 2 February 2011, in an interview with Radio Liberty, explained her signature as a misunderstanding and that United Russia misled her about the letter's content.
+As part of the same Radio Liberty project, on 4 February 2011, Alexander Buinov expressed regret about his signature under this letter: "I have a feeling that I got into trouble then.
+In any case, there are insane acts that I am ashamed of ...
+If the interview with Radio Liberty is enough for my abdication, I am ready to say it now."